Logistics The New Buzzword.

 Other drivers would eagerly gobble them up.

-It was quite funny to listen to some of them talk about how they just assumed they had this great paying job for life.
+It was quite funny to listen to some of them talk about having their great paying job for the rest of their life.
 And how they were all going to retire with their big company pensions.

 “This gravy train will be ending sooner than you think.”
-I always told them while they continually scoffed at my prediction.
+I told them as they continually scoffed at my prediction.

 The logistics at Beatrice Foods were changing and the gravy train was now pulling into the station after its final run.

-However, I was offered an opportunity to now work as an owner-operator for the company.
+I was offered the opportunity to work as an owner-operator for the company.
 The company was handpicking the drivers they wanted to keep and they told me that I was right at the top of their list.
 I was a bit surprised as well I was a bit flattered.
 The truth is more than any other route they needed a driver who was willing to do the very important downtown route.
-I was already doing the route and for the most part none of the other drivers even wanted it.
+I was already doing the route and for the most part none of the other drivers ever wanted to do it.

-I would be doing the exact same job, but I would now have all the headaches.
-Everything would now be my responsibility.
+I would be doing the exact same job, but I would now have all the headaches and everything would now be my responsibility.
 Everything would now be on my watch.
 I thought it over and weighed out all the pros and cons.
 There were lots of both, but the pros did nudge out the cons by a very small margin.
-The deciding pro for me was that I would be compensated $500 for each and every day I worked.
-I signed a five year contract and I paid off the lease that the company owed on the newer truck I was already driving.
-It was now my own truck and for the next eight years I would be an owner-operator delivering ice cream out of that very same truck.
+The deciding pro for me was the money that I would be compensated.
+I signed a five year, five hundred dollar a day contract.
+I paid off the lease the company owed on the newer truck that I was already driving.
+For the next eight years I would be an owner-operator delivering ice cream out of that very same truck.

 Within a few years, Canada Packers sold the York Ice Cream division to Beatrice Foods.
 Everyone kept their jobs, but I now had a new depot that I would be working out of.
-The old York Farms property became much too valuable and was sold then demolished to make room for a new mega Ikea store.
-The new Beatrice depot was in Bramalea, just northwest of Toronto.
+The old York Farms property became much too valuable, it was sold then demolished to make room for a new mega Ikea store.
+The new depot was in Bramalea, just northwest of Toronto.
 Beatrice Foods also did not like the commission format I was being payed and changed my pay structure to an hourly wage.
-I was no longer a driver salesman; instead I now just delivered pre-ordered ice cream.
-Moneywise it was about the same annually maybe a tad more, but I no longer had big paycheques with commissions, instead I now would be paid overtime.
-I still did the exact same job, but with a new company logo on the truck, on my work shirt and on my paycheque.
+I was also no longer a driver salesman; instead I now just delivered pre-ordered ice cream.
+Moneywise it was about the same annually, but I no longer had paycheques with big commissions, instead I now would be paid overtime.
+I still was doing the exact same job, but with a new company logo on the truck, on my work shirt and on my paycheque.

 It was during my time while working for Beatrice Foods that I noticed certain things regarding store deliveries were slowly changing.